cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

     WantedBy=basic.target
     ```

-    - add wol service to the systemd services via command:
+    - Add wol service to the systemd services via command:
     ```
     # update and/or locate new service file
     sudo systemctl daemon-reload
     ```

-    - enable the service to run on start up and to fire up the service via command:
+    - Enable the service to run on start up and to fire up the service via command:
     ```
     sudo systemctl enable wol.service
     ```

-    - check status via command:
+    - Check status via command:
     ```
     sudo systemctl status wol
     ```

-- test the operational state of WoL capability with:
+- Test the operational state of WoL capability with:
   - on server, execute `poweroff` to stop the machine
   - on another station, wake it up with a magic packet send (e.g on mac over command execution `wakeonlan <<MAC ADDRESS>>`)

 ### Firewall
 - Check status of default Ubuntu installed firewall via command: `sudo ufw status`
-- and disable when not needed.
+- and disable when not needed

 ### Routing
-Openining of 6443 tcp port using iptables (see [RKE doc](https://rke.docs.rancher.com/os#ports)) via command:
+Opening of 6443 tcp port using iptables (see [RKE doc](https://rke.docs.rancher.com/os#ports)) via command:
 ```
 # Open TCP/6443 for all
 sudo iptables -A INPUT -p tcp --dport 6443 -j ACCEPT